Layoamona/LITA_FIRST_PROJECT/README.md

 - Presentation

 ## Tools Used
-- Microsoft Excel for Data Cleaning, Analysis and Visualiation
+- Microsoft Excel for Data Cleaning,Analysis and Visualiation
 - SQL - Strutured Query Language for Quering Dta
 -  GitHub for Portfolio Building